almostengr/almostengr.github.io/docs/lifestyle/2020/2020-08-20-nsbe-46-engineering-the-revolution.md

 * find Your passion, uncover Your "why"
 * perception is reality, develop a game plan, define Your brand
-* don't get benched, foucs on remaining relevant throughout Your entire career
+* don't get benched, focus on remaining relevant throughout Your entire career

 ### questions